 - Fire risk assessment;

-- Maintenance of the fire control panels, air/smoke vents systems, lightening conductor systems;
+- Maintenance of the fire control panels, air/smoke vents systems, lightning conductor systems;

 - Water risk assessment;